trifectatechfoundation/teach-rs/exercises/G/1-crc-in-c/README.md

     ```

     This will find your c code, compile it, and link it into the executable rust produces
-4. Define an extern (fill in the argument and return types)
+3. In `main.rs`, define an extern (fill in the argument and return types)
     ```rust
     extern "C" {
         fn CRC32( ... ) -> ...; // hint: https://doc.rust-lang.org/std/os/raw
     }
     ```
-5. Create a rust wrapper that calls the extern function
+4. Now, create a rust wrapper that calls the extern function
     ```rust
     fn crc32( ... ) -> ... {
         ... // (hints: `unsafe`, `.as_ptr()`, `.len()`)
     }
     ```

-6. Call our wrapper on some example input
+5. Call our wrapper on some example input
     ```rust
     fn main() {
-        println!("{}", crc32(b"12345678"));
+        println!("{:#x}", crc32(b"12345678"));
     }
     ```
+    In the above example, the correct output is `0x9ae0daaf`